 If your child is already showing an affinity for animals, it’s usually quite easy to pique their interest in horse riding.
 If you’re unsure, you can begin by watching out movies that include horse riding scenes or check out books on horses with your child that can help you gauge their interest.

 Once you’re more certain that your child would be more than happy to try horse riding, you can:

 - Visit a horse riding school or camp and sign them up for a trial lesson.

-- Go on a family horse riding holiday where you and your child can begin to learn to ride horses together.
+- Go on a family horse riding holiday where you and your child can begin to learn to ride horses and have plenty of fun together.

 What should I be looking out for when choosing a horse riding school/ camp?

 Similar to what you would do when searching for a new (academic) school to enroll your kids, it’s always best to do your due diligence before you make your decision.
 First and foremost, be sure to visit the school(s) you’re interested in and find out the answers to pertinent questions such as: